 If you didn't finish high school, the GED diploma can open up many opportunities for career advancement and postsecondary study.
 According to the GED Testing Service, 97% of colleges, universities and employers recognize the credential.

 Preparing for the Test

-In order to pass the GED exams, test takers must perform at or above the skill level of 60% of high school seniors.
+According to the GED Testing Service, the current test has the same difficulty level as the level required to pass high school.
 Therefore, it is important to take test preparation seriously, although the state of Georgia does not require test takers to show proof of instruction.

 GED prep courses are offered at adult basic education centers across the state of Georgia.
 The Technical College System of Georgia (TCSG) offers information on finding the courses nearest to you (www.tcsg.edu).

 Self-learners can purchase GED study books or other materials, as well as find free practice tests and sample exam questions online.
 The GED Testing Service offers a variety of web-based study options.

 Georgia has no time limit on finishing the test.
 You are able to take the entire exam in one day or spread it out over time.
 GED graduates who are residents of Georgia can receive the $500 HOPE GED Grant.
 This grant can be used towards your college education in the state and help you take the steps to a better job and future.